Effect of Gravitational Waves on Yang-Mills condensates: Vector Decomposition of YM Gauge Field

 Next, we study the above system in the presence of gravitational waves.
 Consider a gravitational wave propagating in the $z$-direction and assuming only one polarization, we can write the GW as $h_+(t,z)=A_+ \cos(\omega_g (t-z))$.
 Then, the equations of motion are as below:

-To begin with, we set $z=0$ and the equations are solved numerically using Mathematica considering the functions depend only on time, and plots are shown in Fig. (\ref{fig:vecsolgw}).
+To begin with, we set $z=0$ and the equations are solved numerically considering the functions depend only on time, and plots are shown in Fig. (\ref{fig:vecsolgw}).
 One can see from Fig. (\ref{fig:ugwcomp}) that the solutions with GW approach the solutions without GW if the amplitude of GW ($A_+$) is much smaller than that of condensate and modes.
-We also find that if we take the GW amplitude ($A_+$) to be high, then the condensate solution is stable, even if the other modes are generated.
+We also find that if we take the GW amplitude ($A_+$) to be as high as that of condensate, the condensate solution tends to become stable, even if the other modes are generated.
 From Eqs. (\ref{eq:chi1GW}) \& (\ref{eq:chi2GW}), there is a term ($g_{ym} U^2 \partial_z h_+$) which does not depend on any wave modes.
 This shows that we can generate transverse modes even if they were zero initially.
 This makes sense if we think that the GW initiates the decay of the condensate.

 Similarly, we construct the Hamiltonian density ($\mathcal{H}_{GW}$) in the presence of GWs as follows